ppoleszak/pingy/README.md

 1. It discloses the extracted octets from your IP.
 2. It displays which hosts within the subnet are active.
 3. It presents a list of open ports and the respective services for every detected host.

-In addition to terminal feedback, all output will also be stored in a file named `nmap_output.txt`, allowing for detailed post-operation analysis.